 "There's not very many job opportunities in general for people who come home from prison," Krimes, an established multi-discipline artist whose work has been exhibited at galleries in New York City and Paris, said in a phone interview.
 "The transition home is always difficult.
 On top of that, the stigma of being formerly incarcerated follows you throughout that transition."

-For that reason, Krimes said it's unfortunate that the fellowship can only accept five artists this year.
+For that reason, Krimes said it's unfortunate that the fellowship can only accept a handful of artists this year.
 "I think that if this program were to develop into something larger, it would be a nice starting point to transition back home," he said.

 The fellowship is being funded by the Open Philanthropy Foundation, which awarded a $216,500 grant to Soze in December.
 Recipients of the fellowship will be required to work in conjunction with nonprofits whose missions center the reform of the criminal justice system.